thefinalwolf/SW-DLT/README.md

 - [X] **Priority: enable use of native FFmpeg before a-Shell update**

+- [ ] Enable use of any Youtube-dl fork

 - [ ] Add quality options for video playlists when usage of ffmpeg.wasm is deprecated

 - [ ] Implement feature to read URLs from files